 Can You Use A Gaming Laptop As A Regular Desktop?

 Gaming laptops have to have a high enough level of performance to play AAA+ games to be called a true gaming laptop.
-This level of performance means that your laptop is strong enough to tackle almost any task other than editing or AI machine learning.
+This level of performance means that gaming laptops are also good for everyday use in school and work.

 Many people look to gaming laptops when their desktop finally packs in.
 A gaming laptop is a perfect way to get all of the benefits of a strong desktop while still keeping some of the benefits of a portable laptop.